sharmayash/RealTimeBtcUsdGraph/README.md

-# USES Cryptonator api which updates every 30 sec to show realtime chart of BTC-USD .
+# React App which uses Cryptonator api which updates every 30 sec to show realtime chart of BTC-USD .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).